Spiewart/gouthelper/gouthelper/markdown/flares/diagnosed_explanation.md

 Clinician diagnosis doesn't factor into establishing the Prevalence of gout in a population similar to the Flare reported.
-Gouthelper does think that a provider's opinion is important, and thus we think that it probably increases the likelihood that a set of symptoms are from a gout flare.
+There is enough variation in practice patterns between providers that

-Gouthelper defaults to increasing the Likelihood (i.e. equivocal to strong) if a provider diagnosed the Flare.
-There is probably wide variation in how good a provider's diagnosis is and we don't have any evidence this pracdtice.
-If everything else points to the symptoms being due to something other than gout, then the Likelihood will still be something less than strong.
+Gouthelper doesn't increase the likelihood that a set of symptoms are from a gout flare based on provider diagnosis.
+The results of a crystal analysis performed on a joint (synovial) fluid aspiration, however, do factor into the Prevalence calculation.